Bucknell-Biol364/Project_1_Group_1_2024/Working Folder/Version 3 - Final/Project-1-Group-1-Tutorial---v3.md

 This shows us that there are 1200 rows of data which aligns with the expectation of 1200 lines of data according to Github.

+## Summarizing the data

 It is important to understand the structure of the raw data as it will impact how you prepare for analysis.
-To do so:
+To do so, use the glimpse() function which summarizes the general structure of the dataset:

 ``` r
 glimpse(iris.raw.data)